Epiphyseal plate

 The epiphyseal plate, epiphysial plate, physis, or growth plate is a hyaline cartilage plate in the metaphysis at each end of a long bone.
 It is the part of a long bone where new bone growth takes place; that is, the whole bone is alive, with maintenance remodeling throughout its existing bone tissue, but the growth plate is the place where the long bone grows longer (adds length).

 The plate is only found in children and adolescents; in adults, who have stopped growing, the plate is replaced by an epiphyseal line.
 This replacement is known as epiphyseal closure or growth plate fusion.
 Complete fusion can occur as early as 12 for girls (with the most common being 14–15 years for girls) and as early as 14 for boys (with the most common being 15–17 years for boys).

 Structure

 Development

 Endochondral ossification is responsible for the initial bone development from cartilage in utero and infants and the longitudinal growth of long bones in the epiphyseal plate.
 The plate's chondrocytes are under constant division by mitosis.
 These daughter cells stack facing the epiphysis while the older cells are pushed towards the diaphysis.
 As the older chondrocytes degenerate, osteoblasts ossify the remains to form new bone.
 In puberty increasing levels of estrogen, in both females and males, leads to increased apoptosis of chondrocytes in the epiphyseal plate.
-Depletion of chondrocytes due to apoptosis leads to less ossification and growth slows down and later stops when the entire cartilage have become replaced by bone, leaving only a thin epiphyseal scar which later disappears.
+Depletion of chondrocytes due to apoptosis leads to less ossification, with growth slowing down and later stopping when the entire cartilage has been replaced by bone, leaving only a thin epiphyseal scar which later disappears.